 Juris Doctor and Masters of Professional Practice in Accounting Concurrent Program

-1. A baccalaureate degree in accounting from an accredited college or university.
+1. A baccalaureate degree in accounting or other relevant coursework from an accredited college or university.

 2. Applicants must take the LSAT.
 Applicants can register for the test online at www.lsac.org or by obtaining a registration form by calling LSAC at (215) 968-1001.

 3. Applicants are required to register with the Law School Admission Council (LSAC) and to forward all undergraduate and graduate transcripts directly to LSAC's Credential Assembly Services (CAS).
 LSAC will analyze your transcripts, report your LSAT score, and provide the Admissions Committee with a copy of your LSAT writing sample.
 ONU will accept up to (3) letters of recommendation.

 - A detailed résumé

 CONCURRENT JD/MPPA - Full-Time Only

 Students with an interest in taxation can earn both their law degree and a masters of professional practice in accounting through a concurrent degree program offered by the College of Law and the College of Business Administration.
 Students admitted to the program can earn both degrees within three academic years.

 Concurrent degree students begin their studies with the standard ﬁrst year curriculum of the College of Law.
 In the summer following their ﬁrst year, students will take federal income taxation and an elective course.
 Following a second academic year of specialized courses and electives, students will be placed in an externship for credit that will offer a ﬁeld experience in tax accounting.
 The students will then complete a third year of study and earn both the law degree and the masters of accounting in the spring.

 - Earn enough credits to sit for the CPA Exam